Pandora signs license deals with Sony, Universal Music

-Shares of the music streaming company were up 4.3 percent at $14.90 in premarket trading.
+Shares of the music streaming company fell 1.3 percent to close at $14.10.

 The deal with more than 30 independent labels and distributors grants Pandora rights to their U.S. catalog and allows it to offer a new version of its streaming service, the company said.